New workflows

 ../_images/icon_describe_sequence.svg Describe sequence

-The outline of the workflow explaining the key processing steps helps readers to quickly understand the overall design of the workflow before examining the workflow in details.
+The outline of the workflow explains the key processing steps, and it helps readers to quickly understand the overall design of the workflow.
 The best format is a flowchart, but it can also be a descriptive text.
-This description can be either in the methods section, supplementary material, or as a documentation associated with the code package.
+This description can be either in the methods section, supplementary material, or provided as a documentation associated with the code package (GitHub readme, for example).

 ../_images/icon_key_settings.svg Key settings

-Key settings, e.g. the sigma value used for Gaussian blur, auto threshold algorithm, or the link range used for tracking, can be included as a hard-coded part of the workflow code (minimal), but we recommend a separate list of key settings as a list to explicitly present the condition of the use of the component in the workflow.
+Key settings, e.g. the sigma value used for Gaussian blur, the auto threshold algorithm chosen, or the link range used for tracking, can be included as a hard-coded part of the workflow code (minimal), but we recommend a separate list of key settings as a table to explicitly present the condition of the use of the component in the workflow.
 This list can appear as a part of supplementary material (minimal) or as a part of code package in public repository (recommended).

 ../_images/icon_roi.svg Manual ROIs